ncredinburgh/JavaForSmallTeams/style/100_use_a_consistent_code_layout.md

 }
 ```

-However, we suggest that the guidance in the Google guide on when to write Javadoc is ignored in favour of our own.
+However, we suggest that the guidance in the Google guide on when to write Javadoc is ignored in favor of our own.

 #### Notable Points About This Style